 Here’s how it works.
-YachtOps sends representatives to the boat to meet with the captain and/or other relevant crew and learn what area(s) in which they want to be better trained.
-Over a two- to three-day period, YachtOps tailors guidance to let every member of the crew–which, really, is a management team, whether officially designated as such or not–do a better job.
-Captains can become more effective managers and even more efficient budget planners and spenders, whether it’s for everyday expenses or refits.
-Specific to refits, they’re taught how to ensure the project stays on time and on budget, then how to impart that knowledge to the rest of the crew.
-Engineers learn to create work lists and regularly updated parts records so that other crewmembers can troubleshoot issues without having to holler for help or call them on a day off.
+YachtOps sends representatives to meet with the captain and/or other relevant crew.
+The discussions focus on area(s) where they want better education.
+Over a two- to three-day period, YachtOps tailors guidance to let every crewmember do a better job.
+Captains can become more effective managers, for example.
+They simultaneously came become more efficient budget planners and spenders, whether it’s for everyday expenses or refits.
+Specific to refits, they learn how to ensure the project stays on time and on budget, then how to impart that knowledge to the rest of the crew.
+Engineers, meanwhile, discover to create work lists and regularly updated parts records.
+This ensures other crewmembers can troubleshoot issues without having to holler for help or call the engineers on a day off.

 That’s something everyone can use.